haproxy/haproxy/doc/lua-api/index.rst

 .. js:class:: HTTPClient

    The httpclient class allows issue of outbound HTTP requests through a simple API without the knowledge of HAProxy internals.
+Any instance must be used to process one and only one request.
+It must never be reused to process several requests.

 .. js:function:: HTTPClient.get(httpclient, request)
 .. js:function:: HTTPClient.head(httpclient, request)